 - Lack of context

-- PPC ad writing can have become a common part of the new age of machine learning, but without the context of brand and voice standards, these AI written ads can often be less than optimal for brand messaging.
+- PPC ad writing has become a common part of the new age of machine learning, but without the context of brand and voice standards, these AI written ads can often be less than optimal for brand messaging.

 - Machine Learning is still in its youth